 Karen Jones, Redrow’s Group HR Director, spoke on the report, saying:

-“This year’s results illustrate that apprenticeships and careers in construction are being viewed in a more positive light.
+“These results illustrate that apprenticeships and careers in construction are being viewed in a more positive light.

 “Apprenticeships are a way of futureproofing the UK workforce, particularly in sectors where there is a skills shortage, such as construction, so it is pleasing to see that progress is being made.”